 Similar to Fraps, FonePaw Screen Recorder for Mac enables you to take screenshots, capture screen video with audio in gaming, video calls and more.

 As Fraps cannot record games without OpenGL or DirectX technologies, the FonePaw recorder can record any game and other desktop activities you want.
-And better than Fraps, the FonePaw recorder can use webcam on your Mac to record your face as well and offer annotation tools in screen capture.
+And better than Fraps, the FonePaw recorder can use webcam on your Mac to record your face as well and record gameplay with system sound as well as microphone sound.

-You can start it quickly without tutorial.
+You can start it quickly without a tutorial.
 Let's begin!

 A few steps to start: